-In 2013 Falcon Australia entered an agreement ("CRIAG Agreement") with CR Innovations AG ("CRIAG") to acquire its 4% overriding royalty interest ("ORRI") relating to its exploration permits.
-In December 2013, Falcon Australia entered an agreement ("TOG Agreement") with Malcolm John Gerrard, Territory Oil & Gas LLC and Tom Dugan Family Partnership LLC ("TOG Group") to acquire 7% (seven eighths) of their 8% private ORRI over the Beetaloo Subbasin exploration permits.
+On 1 November 2013, it was announced that Falcon Australia had entered an agreement ("CRIAG Agreement") with CR Innovations AG ("CRIAG") to acquire its 4% overriding royalty interest ("ORRI") relating to its exploration permits.
+On 17 December 2013, it was announced that Falcon Australia had entered an agreement ("TOG Agreement") with Malcolm John Gerrard, Territory Oil & Gas LLC and Tom Dugan Family Partnership LLC ("TOG Group") to acquire 7% (seven eighths) of their 8% private ORRI over the Beetaloo Sub-basin exploration permits.
 The Group completed the two agreements to acquire 8% of the privately held ORRI at a total cost of \$7 million, of which \$1 million was paid in November 2013 and \$6 million on completion of the farm-out with Origin and Sasol in August 2014.
 The Group also secured an agreement to acquire a further 3% based on two five year call options granted to Falcon Australia at a future combined cost of \$20 million to Falcon Australia and Origin in proportion to their interest, leaving a 1% royalty in private hands.

-CRIAG was adjudicated bankrupt on 21 March 2017, following which Falcon and Origin approached the liquidator of CRIAG (the "Liquidator") with a view to terminating the ORRI.
-On 3 October 2018 Falcon announced that they and Origin had signed a termination agreement with the Liquidator and paid CHF150,000 (approximately US\$151,000) to the Liquidator and the 1% ORRI was terminated.
+CRIAG was adjudicated bankrupt on 21 March 2017 following which Falcon and Origin approached the liquidator of CRIAG (the "Liquidator") with a view to terminating the ORRI.
+On 3 October 2018 Falcon announced that they and Origin had signed a termination agreement with the Liquidator and paid CHF150,000 (approximately \$151,000) to the Liquidator and the 1% ORRI was terminated.

 On 23 April 2019 it was announced that Falcon Australia had successfully negotiated a two-year extension of the call option up to and including 31 August 2021 ("the Extension"), to acquire it's 30% portion of the 2% ORRI from the TOG Group.
 The Extension will be submitted to the Northern Territory government, Australia for review, approval and registration if required.
-Falcon Australia will pay US\$500,000 to the TOG Group for granting the Extension, with the cost of exercising the call option increasing from US\$4.5 million to US\$7.5 million.
+Falcon Australia will pay \$500,000 to the TOG Group for granting the Extension, with the cost of exercising the call option increasing from \$4.5 million to \$7.5 million.